 So let’s acknowledge the international grandeur and generosity of the NHS vision (now under threat, despite the constant official protestations and denials) by having Rosen’s poem of celebration published in several languages.
 Thus, you will find that the One World collection includes not only Rosen’s English original of “These are the Hands” but also translations of it in Turkish, Greek, Somali and Punjabi (in both Urdu and Gurmukhi scripts).
 Thanks are due to the translators in each case, who are, respectively : Mevlut Ceylan, Spyridoula Politi, Abdullahi Botan Hassan and Amarjit Chandan.

-This year, in 2018, I had another idea.
-By now Facebook is well established, of course, for good and for ill, and the world as a whole feels very different, mostly in negative terms.
-And the NHS feels altogether more precarious than it did in 2008.
-With that in mind, I re-formatted “These are the Hands” from landscape into portrait, a shape which sits very well in the Facebook timeline column, and I posted it up there, notifying Michael as I did so, who “shared” it.
+Ten years after ‘These are the hands’ went online here, I re-formatted “These are the Hands” from landscape into portrait – a shape which sits very well in the Facebook timeline column – and I posted it up there, notifying Michael as I did so, who “shared” it.
 Within a few days, on my timeline alone, there had been 1.1k likes and loves, and 5.2k shares.

 Beyond Language Difference